-Energy consumption in KyrgyzstanThe most important measure in the energy balance of Kyrgyzstan is the total consumption of
+Energy consumption in KyrgyzstanThe most important figure in the energy balance of Kyrgyzstan is the total consumption of

-10.52 bn kWhof electric energy per year.
-Per capita this is an average of 1,629 kWh.
+12.32 billion kWhof electric energy per year.
+Per capita this is an average of 1,842 kWh.

-Kyrgyzstan could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 13 bn kWh, which is 124% of the countries own usage.
-Despite this, Kyrgyzstan is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Kyrgyzstan could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 15 bn kWh, which is 120 percent of the country's own usage.
+Despite this, Kyrgyzstan trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Kyrgyzstan